The Glade Of Light – a living memorial

 The Glade of Light – a living memorial concept – is the design that has been selected.
 It will feature a grove of native trees, illuminated at night with a multitude of tiny lights described as being like ‘a field of stars’.
 Within the tranquil garden-like space will be other plantings, plus 22 memory pools with the names of those killed in the attack.
 There will also be personalised messages from their friends and families.

-The memorial will seek to honour those who died and recognise those who were affected.
-The aim is to create a place of contemplation where people can pay their respects, celebrate the lives of those who were killed, and reflect on memories of friends and loved ones.
+The Memorial will honour those who died, and recognise all those who were affected by the attack.
+The aim is to create a place of contemplation, where people can pay their respects, celebrate the lives of those who were killed, and reflect on memories of friends and loved ones.

 Manchester Memorial Advisory Group, an independent body made up of civic and business leaders, is leading on the development of the memorial.
 Following conversations and consultation with bereaved families, a location within the city centre has now also been selected.